 This law requires all drivers to yield the right of way to approaching emergency vehicles.
 Drivers should move as far as possible to the right edge of the road, stop, and stay there until the emergency vehicle passes.
 Drivers approaching an emergency vehicle stopped on the side of the road must either slow down or move into another lane to avoid hitting anyone.

 Drivers must exercise due care when approaching bicyclists on the road.
-When passing a cyclist, motorists should either move into an adjacent lane or make sure to give riders at least three feet of space if there is only one traffic lane.
+When passing a cyclist, motorists should either move into an adjacent lane or give riders at least three feet of space if there is only one traffic lane.

 An experienced right-of-way accident lawyer can determine which laws apply to your case and pursue maximum compensation for your losses.